probcomp/Venturecxx/doc/error-reporting.md

   it is likely to be vulnerable to the double macroexpansion problem.
   - Possible solution: handle [infer (loop ...)] at the sivm or ripl level instead of the engine.
-  - It is also likely to leak records in the persistent inference trace, and macroexpansion records in the sivm.
+  - It probably does not leak records in the persistent inference trace; might leak macroexpansion records in the sivm.

 Milestones
 ----------